neomutt/neomutt/INSTALL.md

 ### Configure

-Autosetup's  `configure.autosetup` performs two tasks.
+The Autosetup `configure` script performs two tasks.
 It allows the user to enable/disable certain features of NeoMutt and it checks that all the build dependencies are present.

 For a list of the currently supported options and a brief help text, run:
-`./configure.autosetup --help`
+`./configure --help`

 | Configure option        | Path | Notes                                        |
 | :---------------------- | :--- | :------------------------------------------- |